coding4funrocks/javascript-patterns/README.md

 - Using a function
 - Using object literals
-- Singleton using a functions
+- Singleton using a function

 ## Resources